I heard about new California lighting regulations, what is Title 24?

-Yes, with the manufacturer's recommended dimmers and transformers if applicable.
+Yes!
+With the manufacturer's recommended dimmers and transformers if applicable.
 Check their websites for "compatible dimmers"

 Over a table, 30-36" above to the bottom of the fixture is a good gauge to use.
 This will add intimacy and in many cases keep away glare.
-The ceiling height, size and style of the fixture are also variables which may bring it higher or lower.
-You need to have someone hold it from a ladder and make your decision sitting at the table, walking around it and from across the room.
+The ceiling height, size, and style of the fixture are also variables which may bring it higher or lower.
+Tip: have someone hold it from a ladder and make your decision sitting at the table, walking around it and from across the room.